KernelWanderers/OCSysInfo/README.md

 - @[Rusty-bits](https://github.com/rusty-bits) for inspiring the idea of parsing the PCI IDs from the pci.ids list and layout for implementing a search functionality.

 - @[Rvstry](https://github.com/rvstry) for extensive help in research regarding identifying various devices on Linux platforms (screw Linux.)

+- @[Dids](https://github.com/Dids) for providing the URL to the raw content of the PCI IDs list repository.